Kneckter/Rotomonitor/README.md

 queueLimit: A number for the IV queue limit

+allowReopenGame: true/false - Bool to enable RDMDeviceMonitor to send a reopen game request to a monitor
+reopenTime: The time in minutes to request a device to reopen the game
+reopenMonitorURL: An array of strings for the URLs of the reopen game monitors you are using like iPhone Controller or DCM Listener
+excludeFromReopen: An array of strings that are the unique names of the devices to exclude from the reopen game request

-allowWarningReboots: true/false - Bool to enable RDMDeviceMonitor to send a reboot request to a monitor
+allowWarnReboots: true/false - Bool to enable RDMDeviceMonitor to send a reboot request to a monitor
-restartMonitorURL: An array of strings for the URLs of the reboot monitors you are using like iPhone Controller and DCM Remote Listener
+rebootMonitorURL: An array of strings for the URLs of the reboot monitors you are using like iPhone Controller or DCM Listener
-sendRestartAlerts: true/false - Bool to enable the DM message for rebooting a device
+sendRebootAlerts: true/false - Bool to enable the DM message for rebooting a device
-excludeFromReboots: An array of strings that are the unique names of the devices
+excludeFromReboots: An array of strings that are the unique names of the devices to exclude from the reboot request